kaan-yldrm/ResultsToDB/README.md

 # ResultsToDB

-reads pdf files and saves the data to database
+reads pdf files and saves the data to database with RESTful API